 All JetBlue aircraft are equipped with hospital-grade HEPA filters, and the cabin air is changed roughly every three minutes.
 The airline has intensified aircraft cleaning each night and extended ground time during the day for disinfecting purposes.

-Southwest Airlines unveiled new health measures on May 1.
+Southwest Airlines unveiled new health measures in May.
 The initiative, titled "Southwest Promise," aims to assure customers that safety has and always will be the airline's top priority.

-The new cleanliness standards apply to the airports, as well as the flights.
-Southwest spaces at airports, including ticket counters, gates and baggage claims, will be cleaned multiple times a day.
+The new cleanliness standards apply to the airports, as well as the planes.
+Southwest spaces at airports, including ticket counters, gates and baggage claim, will be cleaned multiple times a day.
 In addition, Plexiglas shields are being installed at ticket counters and gate podiums, and airport signage and floor markers will be used to encourage social distancing in the gate areas.

 In mid-April, Southwest began using electrostatic sprayers to apply disinfectants and antimicrobial protectant to every interior surface of an aircraft.
 The sprays are designed to kill viruses and create a protective shield for 30 days.
-The surfaces are also cleaned nightly with broad-spectrum disinfectants and multipurpose cleaners.
+Each plane is also being cleaned for nearly six to seven hours each night.
 Particular attention is being paid to high-touch areas, including every tray table, armrest, seatbelt, window, air vent and button.
 Additional cleanings between flights have been added, and HEPA filters are used to circulate air and remove airborne particles in the cabin of every flight.

 The Spirit mobile app offers contactless check-in, and self-bag tagging is available at most airports.

-Spirit has also expanded its aircraft cleaning protocols with a focus on highly frequented areas, including tray tables, handles and arm rests.
-All Spirit aircrafts come equipped with HEPA filters and middle seats have been blocked on most flights.
+Spirit has also expanded its aircraft-cleaning protocols with a focus on highly frequented areas, including tray tables, handles and arm rests.
+All Spirit planes come equipped with HEPA filters, and crew members have been trained to report and address infectious diseases.

 United has put together a coronavirus safety hub with the latest updates on what the carrier is doing to keep customers and employees safe.
-The new safety standards have been implemented in coordination with the airline's medical director.
+The new standards, dubbed United CleanPlus, were developed in partnership with the Cleveland Clinic and Clorox.

-To minimize contact between crew and customers, United is switching to primarily prepackaged foods, sealed beverages and disposable cups.
-Buy-onboard service has been suspended, along with hot towel service and pick-up pans used to collect trash during flights.
+To minimize contact between crew and customers in-flight, United is switching to an "all-in-one" snack bag that has sanitizer wipes, an 8.5-ounce water bottle, a stroopwafel and a package of pretzels.
+Onboard sales have been suspended, along with hot-towel service and pick-up pans used to collect trash during flights.

 Social-distancing measures have been implemented at the airport, including signage and six-feet markers at ticket booths.
-Sneeze guards at check-in counters and gate podiums are expected to be added shortly.
+Fewer customers will board at a time, with boarding beginning from the back rows.